drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/receptor3.png){: loading=lazy }
 ### Limitation Due to Pitfalls in interpolations

-A second type of limitation that is more difficult to predict concerns the possibility of pitfalls in interpolations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/limitation-due-to-pitfalls-interpolations-eb1a7731'><i class='fa fa-play' aria-hidden='true'></i></button>A second type of limitation that is more difficult to predict concerns the possibility of pitfalls in interpolations.
 Despite the relatively close proximity of A to a set of similar objects, the prediction of its properties may not be straightforward for reasons explained in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/receptor2.png){: loading=lazy }
 ### Principle of Continuity

-Because of our ignorance of the interactions with the receptor, the molecular similarity principle (based on ligand-based methods) relies on the principle of "continuity", assuming that changes are gradual in the recognition of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/principle-continuity-2ebe2fed'><i class='fa fa-play' aria-hidden='true'></i></button>Because of our ignorance of the interactions with the receptor, the molecular similarity principle (based on ligand-based methods) relies on the principle of "continuity", assuming that changes are gradual in the recognition of molecules.
 Therefore, the similarity principle is not applicable when abrupt changes occur in the system.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.